The Future of Indigenous Communities: How Women Are Taking The Lead

-MA: Alright, so I should also mention that you were recognized by the Ford Foundation as a visionary global leader in 2011, so congratulations for that.
+MA: I should mention that you were recognized by the Ford Foundation as a visionary global leader in 2011, so congratulations for that.
 I’m hoping we can start even earlier in your life, going all the way back to your childhood.
 I know you were born in Peru.
 So can you tell me a little bit about your community and your experiences growing up?

 T: I was monolingual until I was 10.
 That’s my first issue, and when I went out of the community it was like discovering the world outside.
 If we use only our language in the community, when we go out we can’t speak with other people, and we suffer discrimination because we are monolingual or because we live in the Andes, in the mountains.
 It’s very difficult to explain that, in our communities, we are considered people—persons—but when we go out, society looks at us as non-persons, as low class without any rights.

 MA: You mentioned that at a young age, you felt like,“ I’m just going to go out there and do this.”
 Where did that come from?
 How did you get that perseverance?”